 Why Were Congressional Earmarks Banned?

-Earmarks have been banned in the House since 2011, when a Republican majority ended the practice of inserting special projects in spending bills because of concerns about corruption, according to Roll Call.
+Earmarks were banned in the House in 2011, when a Republican majority ended the practice of inserting special projects in spending bills because of concerns about corruption, according to Roll Call.
 Critics were concerned they allowed for special favors and that limits on earmarks were not strict enough.

 Why Have They Been Brought Back?

-Earmarks have returned to Congress, rebranded with a new name: “community-project funding” in an attempt to “preempt all the complaints from constituents and make them more palatable,” according to Burgat.
-While Democrats requested an end to the moratorium on earmarks far more than Republicans, there was a “big push to bring earmarks back from both sides of the aisle,” Burgat said.
+Earmarks returned to Congress rebranded with a new name: “community project funding” in an attempt to “preempt all the complaints from constituents and make them more palatable,” according to Burgat.
+While Democrats requested an end to the moratorium on earmarks far more than Republicans, there was a “big push to bring earmarks back from both sides of the aisle,” Burgat says.
 “They’re a really good way to help people for very specific reasons.”
 Earmarks can allow members of Congress to advocate for their constituents’ specific needs, and legislators appreciate that earmarks incentivize people to go along with a bill.

 As earmarks return to Congress, more reforms are needed, Kennedy believes.
 “Members of Congress have gone to jail over this, and those scandals are coming down the pike at some point,” he said.
 With many new members of Congress over the last decade, plenty of them are unfamiliar with the earmarks system, how it worked before, and the pitfalls of an open system of earmarking.
 Kennedy also says earmarks still meet “the bare threshold of being transparent” and that they should be more accessible and easily searchable online.